-ICAO Engine Emissions Data Bank
+ICAO Engine Emissions Data Bank (EEDB)

-- 3.1 Values of SN, EI{HC} and BPR for engines can be found in the ICAO EEDB for the four power settings of the landing and take-off (LTO) cycle.
-Unfortunately there are gaps in the data bank for SN and BPR values.
-This problem has been addressed by ICAO's Committee on Aviation Environmental Protection as follows: - a) the addition of new engine data; - b) clarification for mixed turbofans as to whether the measurements were made on the engine core or over both the core and bypass flows;
+3.1 Values of SN, EI{HC} and BPR for engines can be found in the ICAO EEDB for the four power settings of the landing and take-off (LTO) cycle.
+Unfortunately, there are gaps in the data bank for SN and BPR values.
+This problem has been addressed by ICAO's CAEP as follows:

+- a) the addition of new engine data;

+- b) clarification for mixed turbofans as to whether the measurements were made on the engine core or over both the core and bypass flows by indicating "TF" if the reported SN corresponds to the engine core and indicating "MTF" if the reported SN is diluted by the fan bypass air; and

+- c) addition of missing SN data.